Research Snippets Generator

 4. JSON formatting

-The agent packages the results into a clean JSON structure:
+The node packages the results into a clean JSON structure, ideal for downstream workflows such as:

 Article generation